List of Vegas Golden Knights players: Key

 The seasons column lists the first year of the season of the player's first game and the last year of the season of the player's last game.
 For example, a player who played one game in the 2018–19 season would be listed as playing with the team from 2018–2019, regardless of what calendar year the game occurred within.

-Statistics are complete to the end of the 2024–25 NHL season.
+Statistics are complete to the end of the 2025–26 NHL season.

 Goaltenders

 Marc-Andre Fleury played in 46 games during the inaugural season of the Golden Knights, later winning the Vezina Trophy in 2021.

-Adin Hill started 14 playoff games in the 2023 Stanley Cup Playoffs, including all 5 games of Vegas' Finals victory.
+Adin Hill started 14 playoff games in the 2023 Stanley Cup Playoffs, including all five games of Vegas' Cup Final victory.

 Logan Thompson is one of three goaltenders to have played 100 games with Vegas.